xtanguay/pelicun_2_brightway2/Readme.md

+### Brightway2 implementation

 For each hazard intensity level, the last two steps are repeated, creating the following database relationship within the brightway2 project:

 ![Database relationship](./imgs/Database%20relationship.png)